csc-training/hybrid-openmp-mpi/docs/04-openmp-reduction.md

 }
 ```

 # Execution control constructs

 `barrier`
   : `-`{.ghost}

-- When a thread reaches a barrier it only continues after all the threads in the same thread team have reached it
+- When a thread reaches a barrier it only continues after all the threads in
+  the same thread team have reached it
-    - Each barrier must be encountered by all threads in a team, or none at all
+    - Each barrier must be encountered by all threads in a team, or none at
+      all
-    -The sequence of work-sharing regions and barrier regions encountered must be same for all threads in team
+    - The sequence of work-sharing regions and barrier regions encountered
+      must be same for all threads in team
 - Implicit barrier at the end of: `do`, `parallel`, `single`, `workshare`

 # Execution control constructs

 `master`
   : `-`{.ghost}

 - Specifies a region that should be executed only by the master thread
 - Note that there is no implicit barrier at end

 `single`
   : `-`{.ghost}

-- Specifies that a regions should be executed only by a single (arbitrary) thread
+- Specifies that a regions should be executed only by a single (arbitrary)
+  thread
 - Other threads wait (implicit barrier)

 # Execution control constructs

 `critical[(name)]`
   : `name` Optional name specifies global identifier for critical section
   : `-`{.ghost}

 - A section that is executed by only one thread at a time
 - Unnamed critical sections are treated as the same section